se-edu/se-book/common/definitions.md

 <div id="def-design-pattern">

-**Design pattern** : An _elegant reusable solution_ to a _commonly recurring problem_ within a _given context_ in software design.
+**Design pattern**: An _elegant reusable solution_ to a _commonly recurring problem_ within a _given context_ in software design.

 </div>

 <div id="def-domain-expert">

-**Domain expert** : An expert of a discipline to which the product is connected %%e.g., for a software used for Accounting, a domain expert is someone who is an expert of Accounting%%.
+**Domain expert**: An expert of a discipline to which the product is connected %%e.g., for a software used for Accounting, a domain expert is someone who is an expert of Accounting%%.

 </div>

 <div id="def-dry-principle">

-**DRY (Don't Repeat Yourself) principle**: Every piece of knowledge must have a single, unambiguous, authoritative representation within a system <sub>_The Pragmatic Programmer_, by Andy Hunt and Dave Thomas</sub>
+**DRY (Don't Repeat Yourself) principle**: Every piece of knowledge must have a single, unambiguous, authoritative representation within a system. <sub>-- _The Pragmatic Programmer_, by Andy Hunt and Dave Thomas</sub>

 </div>

 <div id="def-dynamic-binding">

-**Dynamic binding** (<tooltip content="There are subtle differences between late binding and dynamic binding, but they are beyond the scope of this document">aka late binding</tooltip>) : a mechanism where method calls in code are <tooltip content="deciding which method implementation to execure">resolved</tooltip> at <tooltip content="at the moment the method call is executed">runtime</tooltip>, rather than at compile time.
+**Dynamic binding** (<tooltip content="There are subtle differences between late binding and dynamic binding, but they are beyond the scope of this document">aka late binding</tooltip>): a mechanism where method calls in code are <tooltip content="deciding which method implementation to execute">resolved</tooltip> at <tooltip content="at the moment the method call is executed">runtime</tooltip>, rather than at compile time.

 </div>